What is my average timeframe?

 How do you pay me?

-At the moment you have several choices: Paypal, Danish bank account, South Africa bank account and an American bank account.
+At the moment you have several choices: Paypal, Danish bank account, South Africa bank account.
 Please check invoices and quotes for details as this is subject to change.

 What about taxes?